Does New Siding Increase Home Value?

 Fiber cement

 Fiber cement is a mixture of sand, cement, water, cellulose fiber, and wood pulp.
-Available in wood and stone finishes as well as panels, shingles, and planks, fiber cement is attractive and durable.
+It’s attractive and durable, available in wood and stone finishes as well as panels, shingles, and planks.
 This product is also non-combustible and resists hail damage.

 However, difficult installation adds to the price.
 “It requires special tools to install and silica plumes are released when cut, requiring installers to wear respirators,” explains Andy Lindus, owner of Lindus Construction, a Twin Cities-based home remodeler.